The Dark Web makes buying and selling of company data and credentials almost risk free

 How to strengthen one of the weakest links in your cyber defense

-In my role as the Chief Information Officer and Chief Security Officer for Freed Maxick, it’s my responsibility to protect my company, our employees, and the thousands of customers we have from the unprecedented wave of cyber attacks that are an agonizing part of doing business.
+In my role as the VP of Strategic Development and Security Officer at DataSure24, it’s my responsibility to protect my company, our employees, and the thousands of customers we have from the unprecedented wave of cyber attacks that are an agonizing part of doing business.

 Today, dealing with the threat of cyberattack is an issue that keeps every C-suiter up at night.